 In order to expedite the RRC TA process, the MEDC conducted a competitive bidding process to establish technical assistance contracts with a number of qualified planning firms.
 This allows for an overall smoother contracting experience for communities who choose to work with one of these firms.

-If the communtiy has a different planner of record who it wishes to work with on an eligible project, RRC is able to work with the community to find the best way to provide match funding on a case-by-case basis.
+If the communtiy has a planning consultant under contract who it wishes to work with on an eligible project, RRC is able to work with the community to find the best way to provide match funding on a case-by-case basis.

 Eligible communities can request RRC TA funding multiple times though there is no guarantee that RRC will be able to support multiple projects.
 In general, communities must finish an active RRC TA funded project and make additional progress on its own before requesting additional funds.